The quiet and small parish of Ridlington is situated about 2 miles inland from the coast and is made up of farmland, woodland and heathland.

 The chancel's stained glass windows suffered irreparable damage due to a Zeppelin attack during WW1.

 The church is home to pipistrelle bats, who “maternity roost” during June, July and August.

 Services are held regularly on the first Sunday of each month at 3 pm – all are welcome and excellent refreshments are provided after the services to give time for a "chat" between munches!

-The church is open every day and is a great place for rest and reflection.
+The church is open every day, and at other times by arrangement, and is a great place for rest and reflection.
 Please help yourself to refreshments, which are provided just inside the church.
 Local walkers and cyclists on Route 30 of the National Cycle Network, which travels through the village, will find this a welcome and peaceful place to catch breath!